-It may be a hard truth for you, but most people online aren’t interested in your mastery of the english language.
-When people are shopping or looking for information, they don’t want 6 syllable words.
+It may be a hard truth for you, but most people online aren’t interested in your mastery of the Englis language.
+When people are shopping or looking for information, they don’t want six-syllable words.

-Write in a friendly and down to earth style.
-You and I helps engage your audience.
+Write in a friendly and down-to-earth style.
+Using the pronouns “you” and “I” helps engage your audience.

 Common Mistakes When Writing Content for a Website